Spinetta Marengo: Industry

 Situated in the "industrial triangle" between three cities in North Italy (Milan, Genoa and Turin), the Spinetta Marengo chemical plant dates back to 1905 and is situated adjacent to the town on 130 ha.
 At times it employed up to 1,300 people (600 in 2025).
 The "Società di Marengo", entrepreneurs from Alessandria were the founders in 1905.
 Different chemicals have been manufactured since that time.
-Since 2002 Solvay (Syensqo) has produced fluorotensioactives - Hyflon and Algoflon fluoropolymers (until 2023), Monomers, Fluoroionomers used in zero emissions technology, and Fluoroelastomers like like PFR, and PTFE.
+Since 2002 Solvay (Syensqo) has produced fluorotensioactives - Hyflon and Algoflon fluoropolymers (until 2023), Monomers, Fluoroionomers used in zero emissions technology, and Fluoroelastomers like PFR, and PTFE.
 In 1941, a case of widespread pollution due to chromium infiltration into aquifers was brought.
 The same issue emerged in 2012, when tests by the Alessandris Public Prosecutors office showed hexavalent chromium under the plant across 1,150 cubic meters within a three-kilometer radius.
 The criminal trial began in 2013 and Ausimont and Solvay managers were convicted in 2019, forcing an industrial cleanup PFAS contamination was also found, with statistically significant mortalities for melanomas, arterial hypertension, and lung, bladder and kidney cancers.